Overview of a Cook Islands Trust

 In amending the International Trusts Act in 1989, the Cook Islands were the first jurisdiction to include asset protection features in its trust legislation, a precedent that was soon to be copied by several other highly secure jurisdictions.
 The amendment was designed to protect clients from frivolous lawsuits at a time when no other jurisdictions in the world could.
 This piece of legislation remains the foremost asset protection amendment in the world, devised to protect the assets of the client under all manner of circumstances.

 The Financial Supervisory Commission in the Cook Islands states that there are nearly 3,000 trusts, all of which offer full anonymity as well a security from creditors and legal suits.
 The multi-layered trust structure gives both full protection and anonymity for both the beneficiaries and the settlor.
-Offshore experts outside and within Sovereign Management agree that the Cook Islands have the strongest asset protection trusts in the world, a claim that no other jurisdiction can make.
+Both offshore finance experts and us at Offshore-Protection.com agree that the Cook Islands have the strongest asset protection trusts in the world, a claim that no other jurisdiction can make.